tsproisl/textcomplexity/README.md

     txtcomplexity --input-format conllu <file>

-If you want to compute all applicable measures (including measures that are perfectly correlated with other measures), you can use the option `--all-measures`.
-You can also request specific subsets of the measures via the `--sur`, `--sent` `--dep` and `--const` options for surface-based, sentence-based, dependency-based and constituent-based measures.
+The script automatically includes measures that rely on language-specific information, if you specify the input language.
+If your texts are in German or English, you can use `--lang de` or `--lang en`.
+If your texts are in another language, use `--lang other --lang-def <file>` to provide a custom [language definition file](#language-definition-files).

+If you want to compute more (or fewer) measures, indicate one of the predefined sets of measures (via `--preset`).
+You can choose to ignore punctuation (`--ignore-punct`) or case (`--ignore-case`) and set the window-size for the surface-based measures (`--window-size`).
 By default, the script formats its output as JSON but you can also request tab-separated values suitable for import in a spreadsheet (`--output-format tsv`).
-More detailed usage information is available via:
+More detailed usage information is available
+via:

     txtcomplexity -h